What Is Structured Data for SEO - How to Add It Guide

 Businesses looking to earn traffic, leads, and sales from their website can’t ignore structured data.

-With structured data, your company can optimize your site for not only search engines but also users.
+With it, your company can optimize your site for not only search engines but also users.
 That additional optimization can improve your rankings in search results, as well as your organic traffic numbers.

 If your team can’t implement structured data on your site, whether due to time constraints or developer skills, WebFX can help.
-With our SEO services, you can take full advantage of structured data, as well as pass on the time- and resource-intensive process of optimizing your entire site and its content for SEO.
+With our SEO services, you can take full advantage of schema markup, as well as pass on the time- and resource-intensive process of optimizing your entire site and its content for SEO.